 Thus we have the means to obtain evidence in case of burglary, assault, vandalism, or others; but also the guarantee that the recordings will not be exploited without the knowledge of the co-owners - either by a hacker or by an indelicate technician.

-Design and configure your Videotestimony
+Build and configure your VideoTestimony

 A video recorder is composed of both a hardware kit (camera and recorder box), and "NVR" software.